CarlosFaccelli26/hand_crafting_milestone/README.md

 # Testing Users Stories

 1. As a User

-2. As a owner
-  - As a owner It will be mandatory to be able to send messages once the user finish the registration form to confirm the procedure.
-  - As a owner I would like to have the posibility to delete any post contained of hate-speech, or inappropiate content.
-  - As a owner I need to be able to add, edit and delete products when they may be out of stock or sold out.
-  - As a owner I really want to assure the user an amazing navigate experience.

   - As a user It will be nice to have an easy navigation experience.
     * Users will experience a nice and easy navigation due the display of the website.
 The project it is very intuitve as both navbars give different options allowing the user navigate throught several links being able to surf the website after some clicks.

   - As a user I expect the process of registration and log in simple and easy.
     *The procedures that the user needs to follow to registrate and login are quite easy as it will be just necesary to fill a form with basic details of the user (username, email, pasword...).
 You can find some screenshots attached below, where we explained the procedures deeply.
       1. ![Registration](/screenshots/screenshots21.png)